darvil82/PBar/README.md

 	prntText()
 	testMgr()
 ```
-In this example, there are four function calls inside the decorated function. `taskWrapper` will set the `range` of the progress bar as `(0, 4)`.
+In this example, there are four function calls inside the decorated function. `taskWrapper` will set the `prange` of the progress bar as `(0, 4)`.
 Then, after each of the functions finished processing, a `PBar.step()` call will be done.

 Function arguments:
 - **pbarObj (required)**: PBar object to use.
 - **scope (required)**: Dictionary containing the scope local variables.
 - **titleComments**: If True, comments on a statement will be treated as titles for the progress bar.
-- **overwriteRange**: If True, overwrites the range of the bar.
+- **overwriteRange**: If True, overwrites the prange of the bar.

 When setting `titleComments` as `True`, we can use Python comments with the "bTitle:" prefix to tell the wrapper to take that as a the value `PBar.text` will have for each call.
 For example:
 ```py